 He vividly learns from this experiment, but it’s the wrong lesson.
 So next time he is even more determined to hold the stool in.
 Discomfort leads to dread; dread leads to delay; delay leads to discomfort.

 Constipation is diagnosed based on the history and physical exam.
-It can be seen on x-rays, but these are usually not needed.
+It can be seen on x-rays or ultrasound, but these are usually not needed.
 Children who have constipation that does not respond to treatment may need further evaluation to look for other possible causes of constipation, including Hirschsprung’s Disease, hypothyroidism, botulism, or food allergies.

 If the stools are still too firm, juice is the gentlest medicine to soften them up.
 Apple juice twice a day is a good bet.
 If this doesn’t work, prune juice or baby food is even better.